 Brooks’ acknowledgement of the need to develop the use cases for blockchain technology gives us hope that financial regulation will soon shape around cryptocurrencies to prevent fraudulent activities on the blockchain, making for a straighter pathway for universal adoption.

 Brooks has been one of the most influential inside advocates for cryptocurrency adoption over the past year.
 In an interview at October’s DC Fintech Week, Brooks claimed that decentralized finance will soon replace traditional banking services, adding, “decentralization is very likely an unstoppable force out there.
 Decentralized networks, by definition, are cheaper, faster, and more resilient than any kind of centralized structure.”
-As internal recognition of the potential of decentralized finance occurs, we expect greater regulatory clarity for decentralized financial services as banks and large scale financial institutions establish their positions in the space.
+As internal recognition of the potential of decentralized finance occurs, we expect greater regulatory clarity for decentralized financial services as banks and large-scale financial institutions establish their positions in the space.

 Finally, in one of Brooks’ most recent statements, he gave permission for federally chartered banks and financial institutions to build, issue, and use stablecoins for payment activities as well as participate as transaction validators on the blockchain.
 Brooks’ guidance opens up an entire new horizon for banking capabilities through stablecoins and gives us great hope that further guidelines for large scale crypto use will follow.

-While Brooks’ stay in the Office of the Comptroller of the Currency was a short one, much of his work gave the crypto community an inside look on what is to come for crypto regulations in near future, giving us hopes of yet another decade of crypto dominance as an asset class.
+While Brooks’ stays in the Office of the Comptroller of the Currency was a short one, much of his work gave the crypto community an inside look on what is to come for crypto regulations in near future, giving us hopes of yet another decade of crypto dominance as an asset class.

 By Liam McDonald